aaboungab/DevOps-Core-Fundamental-Project/README.md

 ##### Revisit
 -

 <a name="auto"></a>
 #### Automation not working and potentially causing issues
 Automation can save a lot of time and hussle if done right, however if not done properly it can have a:
-#### Lack of clear planning
-Building of web app can get complex down the line as the code source increases.
 ##### High impact
 - Automation if not done right can slow development time
 ##### Medium Likelihood